janrothen/raspberry/README.md

 # Raspberry Stuff

-Cryptocurrency related scripts for my Raspberry Pi 3
+Scripts for my Raspberries

-## Getting Started
+## Cryptocurrency

 ### check_bitcoin_reachability.py
 Checks if bitcoin full node is reachable from outside